ChrisEke/talkyard-k8s/README.md

 **Pre-requisites:**

 - k8s cluster with amd64 nodes
+- kubectl installed and $KUBECONFIG configured with the cluster
 - Tanka and Jsonnet Bundler installed.
 See [tanka.dev/install](https://tanka.dev/install)

 **Install:**